How to Fix Recipients Receiving winmail.dat files from Outlook 365

 It didn’t help.
 I tried modifying the recipient’s entry in the Personal Address Book, but I couldn’t find that option, I assume because the latest version of Outlook for Microsoft 365 did away with it.
 I finally gave up and called Microsoft support and got an answer.
 This finally took care of my problem.

-Login to your Office 365 admin account at https://portal.office.com/admin/default.aspx and then click on Admin centers on the left sidebar navigation.
+Login to your Office 365 admin account at https://admin.exchange.microsoft.com/#/remotedomains and then click on Classic Admin center on the left sidebar navigation.
+(Thank you to Lars for alerting me to the updated link!)

 Click on rules under the mail flow section.